Lára Jóhannsdóttir: Management and specialist jobs

 Lára was active in LeiðtogaAuður (“Leader Auður”) as well as the Association of Businesswomen in Iceland (Félag kvenna í atvinnulífinu) and was in a group of women offering to take seats on the boards of directors of Iceland's biggest companies.
-She has also served on the selection committee of the City of Reykjavik and Festa, a centre for social corporate responsibility, that decides Climate Award recipients.
+She has also served on the selection committee of the City of Reykjavík and Festa, a centre for social corporate responsibility, that decides Climate Award recipients.